-You can install laminate floors over a tiled floor if the tiled floor is in good condition and has an even surface.
-However, if the tiled floor is cracked, broken, or loose, you shouldn’t install laminate planks over it.
+You can install laminate floors over a tiled floor if the floor is in good condition and has an even surface.
+However, if the tiled floor is cracked, broken, or loose, you shouldn’t install laminate over it.

 The underlayment will be a “bridge” between the tiled floor and laminate planks.
 It also provides a smooth surface for the planks to stick to.